Princever/Princever.github.io/_posts/2015-10-31-Supporting-Data-Uncertainty-in-Array-Databases.md

 ---
 layout: post
 title: Supporting Data Uncertainty in Array Databases
-categories: Algorithm and Data Stucture
+category: "Algorithm and Data Stucture"
 ---

 This is about my summation about 「Supporting Data Uncertainty in Array Databases」